The Cyan Language: On Names and Scope

-object Program public fun run [ :s = Store clone; :a Int; a = In readInt; s value: a; Out println: (s value); ] end \end{cyan} Usually we will not use get and set methods.
-Instead, we will use the names of the attributes as the method names as in\\ \begin{cyan} :fish Fish = Fish new; fish name: "Cardinal tetra"; fish lifespan: 3; Out println: "name: ", (fish name), " lives up to: ", (fish lifespan); \end{cyan} {\tt Fish} could have been declared as \begin{cyan} object Fish private :_name String; private :_lifespan Int; public fun name -> String [ ^_name ] // parameter with the same name as instance variable public fun name: _name String [ self._name = _name ] public fun lifespan -> String [ ^_lifespan ] public fun lifespan: :_lifespan Int [ self._lifespan = _lifespan ] end \end{cyan}
+Usually we will not use get and set methods.
+Instead, we will use the names of the attributes as the method names as in\\ \begin{cyan} var Fish fish = Fish new; fish name: "Cardinal tetra"; fish lifespan: 3; Out println: "name: ", fish name, " lives up to: ", fish lifespan; \end{cyan} {\tt Fish} could have been declared as \begin{cyan} object Fish String _name; Int _lifespan; func name -> String = _name; // parameter with the same name as field func name: _name String { self._name = _name } func lifespan -> String = _lifespan; func lifespan: Int _lifespan { self._lifespan = _lifespan } end \end{cyan}